Glossary

 For planning continuity, tie the deficit logic to calorie targets, maintenance calories, and adaptive calorie goals.

-Use 7–14 day weight trends and performance to size the deficit against your maintenance calories baseline and adjust your calorie targets in small steps.
+Use 7 to 14 day weight trends and performance to size the deficit against your maintenance calories baseline and adjust your calorie targets in small steps.
 Keep protein high and recovery supported to avoid a weight loss plateau.
+When fatigue rises during a long cut, Diet Breaks vs Refeed Days for Fat Loss shows how to use maintenance blocks without erasing progress.